Dairy free London Fog

 Heating the milk in the microwave

 Microwave the milk for 1 minute and 15 seconds.
 It should be lightly steaming.
-Remove from the microwave and place the glass lid on the jar.
+Remove from the microwave and place the lid on the jar.

 How to froth milk using a mason jar